 If companies have been slow on the uptake, it could be because the move from making products to delivering product-centric services is no small shift – it means transforming both your organisational structure and processes.

-At Cranfield University, Dr. Lightfoot investigated a number of pioneering companies that were excelling in servitization, including Rolls Royce, Xerox and the London Underground.
-He found that these organisations followed a common competitive strategy, with greater emphasis placed upon customer intimacy.
+At Cranfield University, Dr Lightfoot investigated a number of pioneering companies that were excelling in servitization, including Rolls Royce, Xerox and the London Underground.
+He found that these organisations followed a common competitive strategy, with greater emphasis placed on customer intimacy.
 In fact, the strategy aimed to push performance in three key areas:

 “If you’re offering an availability contract, and the customer is paying you on that basis, you have to ensure that you can deliver against that.
 What you get paid depends on what you provide.
 It’s not a case of ‘you sell the product, it breaks, and you fix it’ – those are the old days.
 You don’t see that in a modern servitized world.”